danog/MadelineProto/docs/TD_docs/methods/answerCallbackQuery.md

 ---
 title: answerCallbackQuery
 description: Bots only.
-Sets result of the callback query
+Sets result of a callback query
 ---
 ## Method: answerCallbackQuery
 [Back to methods index](index.md)